 You can be born with flat feet, or it can be acquired through injury to the posterior tibial tendon.
 A flat foot is characterized by a lack of an arch in the foot.

-A club foot is when the muscles on one side of the foot are tighter than the other.
+A club foot is a pediatric foot deformity.
+It occurs when the muscles on one side of the foot are tighter than the other.
 The tight muscles cause the foot to turn sharply inwards.

 Claw toe is where your small toes, like your pinky toe, turn downwards.
-Their appearance becomes like those of a bird’s claw.
+Their appearance becomes like that of a bird’s claw.

-If you have a habit of wearing tight-fitting shoes, your toe joints can become permanently bent upwards and thus forming a hammertoe.
+If you have a habit of wearing tight-fitting shoes, your toe joints can become permanently bent upwards, thus forming a hammertoe.

 The opposite of hammer toe happens with this condition.
 The toes bend downward at the joint.
 This can make wearing shoes uncomfortable.